nexpy/nexpy/doc/source/pythonshell.rst

 .. note:: Only fields (*i.e.*, not groups) can currently be linked.
 This means
           that the external file does not have to be a NeXus-compliant file, just a valid HDF5 file.

-.. note:: Since the objects are stored in separate files, the names of the
-          parent and link objects can be different.

 .. warning:: The file containing the external link is referenced using the
              file path to the parent file.
 If the files are moved without